jurohd/jurohd.github.io/_pages/about.md

 Misc. interests
 ======
 I love traveling and taking photos.
-Most of my recent photography work is done using either medium format or large format cameras.
+Most of my recent photography work is done using either medium format or large format film cameras.
 You can find most of my works (in low resolution) on my [instagram](https://www.instagram.com/jurohd_/) account.
 You can always reach out to me to acquire the raw files for archival-quality prints.